zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/zeppelin/zeppelin.md

 ![MySQL JDBC](images/mysql-jdbc.png)

-3. Scroll to the bottom of the page and specify the MySQL JDBC driver
+3. Scroll to the bottom of the page and specify the MySQL JDBC driver, **mysql:mysql-connector-java:8.0.28**

 ![MySQL JDBC Driver](images/mysql-jdbc-driver.png)